 - 1 tablespoon ginger garlic paste

 - 3 green cardamom pods

 - 3 cloves

-- 2 dry bay leaves
+- 2 bay leaves

-- 1/2 tsp turmeric
+- ½ teaspoon turmeric

 - Salt to taste

-- 1 cup butternut squash cubes (1/2-inch pieces)
+- 1 cup butternut squash cubes (½ inch cubes)

-In a large saucepan or in a pressure cooker, heat the oil.
+- In a large saucepan or in a pressure cooker, heat the oil.

-Add the cumin, and as they begin to change color, add the green chili pepper and ginger-garlic paste, stir to mix, and add the cinnamon, cardamom, cloves, turmeric, and bay leaves.
+- Add the cumin, and as they begin to change color, add the green chili pepper and ginger-garlic paste, stir to mix, and add the cinnamon, cardamom, cloves, turmeric, and bay leaves.

-Stir-fry the spices for a minute, then add the rice and the mung bean sprouts.
+- Stir-fry the spices for a minute, then add the rice and the mung bean sprouts.
 Toss until the rice turns opaque, then add 3 cups of water, the butternut squash, and salt to taste.
-I usually add around 2 tsp of salt but let your tastebuds decide what's right for you.
+I usually add around 2 teaspoon of salt but let your tastebuds decide what's right for you.

-If cooking in a saucepan, wait for the water to boil, then cover with a tight-fitting lid and lower heat to a simmer.
+- If you are using a pressure cooker, at this point, put on the lid and pressure cook for two whistles.
+If using a pressure cooker that doesn't whistle, cook for six minutes after building up pressure.If cooking in a saucepan, wait for the water to boil, then cover with a tight-fitting lid and lower heat to a simmer.
 Cook 20 minutes and let the saucepan stand, without taking the lid off, for an additional 10 minutes.
 Then fluff the rice and sprouts with a fork.

-If using a pressure cooker, after the pressure has dropped, open and fluff the khichdi using a fork.
+- If using a pressure cooker, after the pressure has dropped, open and fluff the khichdi using a fork.